Light snow creates slick roads; deep freeze continues

-CHICAGO (WLS) --Light snow fell early Wednesday morning as the dangerous cold continued to grip the Chicago area.
+CHICAGO (WLS) --Light snow fell Wednesday as dangerous cold continued to grip the Chicago area.
 The snowfall made for slippery roads as it continued to fall later in the morning.

 Two separate crashes on southbound Lake Shore Drive involving eight or nine cars caused delays around 8:15 a.m.
 At least one ambulance and several emergency vehicles responded to the scene, just past Chicago Avenue.
 There is no word yet on whether anyone was hurt.